The Reasons Behind VARs Decision Not to Review Corners Following Sean Dyches Concerns

 VAR Delays Benefiting West Ham United

 Ultimately, the VAR review did not go unpunished for West Ham, as they were able to capitalize on the extended stoppage time, leading to a goal by Sven Botman during injury time.
-Despite the frustrations surrounding the VAR process, their effort paid off, allowing them to equalize shortly after the penalty was reversed.
+Despite frustrations surrounding the VAR process, their effort paid off, allowing them to equalize shortly after the penalty was reversed.